 Like citrus fruits, spinach can also cause problems with the calcium absorption of the ducks, and cause weak eggs.

 Because they are part of the nightshade family, and contain a toxin called solanine, these too are toxic to ducks.
-Solanine is known to kill red blood cells, cause heart failure, and scours.
+Solanine is known to attack red blood cells, cause heart failure, and scours.

-Some keepers chop up red tomatoes and give to ducks as a once-in-a-while treat because they are supposed to be safe.
+Some keepers give chop-up red tomatoes to ducks as a once-in-a-while treat because they are supposed to be safe.
 I have opted to just skip tomatoes altogether as treats due to worries over toxicity.

 This vegetable is also a member of the nightshade family and is therefore toxic to ducks, and should never be given as a treat.